-Find out what’s happening with your baby as you move into your second trimester of pregnancy.
+Find out what’s happening with your baby week by week as you move into your second trimester of pregnancy.

 You’ve come to the end of your first trimester, and the myriad of changes going on inside your belly will likely be apparent in the baby bump that’s now starting to protrude from under your shirt.
 The morning sickness from trimester one should have faded by now, and you’re likely settling into your new physical state.

 Here’s a look at what’s happening with your baby – and your body – this month.

 Depending on how quickly your abdomen has grown, you might be in the market for maternity clothes.
 Remember that comfort and function are more important than price – especially since you’ll be out of these clothes within a few months.
 Look for soft fabrics that give, and that allow easy access when you need to make bathroom visits – which may be more frequent these days.

 The morning sickness should have faded by now, but it will be replaced by a few other less-than-pleasant symptoms, like heartburn, constipation, and breast tenderness.
 Your breasts have not only grown; they’ve changed as well.
 They may feel lumpier than usual.
 Don’t be alarmed – usually the lumps and bumps are your mammary ducts growing in preparation for milk production.
 Your breasts are already starting to produce the thick, nutrient-rich pre-milk called colostrum that will nourish your baby in the first few days of life.

 By week 14, your baby will be about 4 inches long, and will weigh just under 2 ounces—about the size of a peach.
 Up to now, he’s been all head – or at least mostly head.
 His noggin made up most of his body, but now he’s starting to look more proportional as his body catches up.
 The muscles of his face have developed enough that he can form expressions like a frown or squint, although he can’t control them.